Ikuka Safari Camp

-Call us on to start planning your holiday to Ikuka Safari Camp or take a look at our itineraries to Selous and southern Tanzania
+Call us on to start planning your holiday to Ikuka Safari Camp or take a look at our itineraries to Tanzania

 High on the Mwagusi escarpment in Ruaha National Park, Ikuka Safari Camp is an intimate, secluded camp with just six tents under thatched roofs.
 With uninterrupted views across the savannah, Ikuka offers the quintessential African wilderness experience.

 In the Ruaha Valley, Ikuka Safari Camp is an idyllic family-run camp nestled away on the Mwagusi escarpment.
 Thanks to its high vantage point, Ikuka offers unparalleled views of the savannah, and the great expanse of Ruaha National Park.
 One of Tanzania's largest national parks, Ruaha is lesser known than some of the other reserves, and therefore offers a more intimate safari experience.